Life @ Langley Sixth Form

 Programmes of study

 Most Langley Sixth Form students will study three A levels.
-As well as a range of academic studies, we also offer two BTEC courses in Sport (single and double) and travel & Tourism.
-EPQ is also offered as an additional optional subject.
+As well as a range of academic studies, we also offer two BTEC courses in Sport (single and double) and Travel & Tourism.
+Extended Project Qualification (EPQ) is also offered as an additional optional subject.
 Students can choose from the following subjects:

 |Chemistry||Computer Science||Design & Technology||Drama|